twinfoundation/federated-catalogue/packages/federated-catalogue-service/docs/reference/functions/participantList.md

 > **participantList**(`httpRequestContext`, `factoryServiceName`, `request`): `Promise`\<`IParticipantListResponse`\>

-Get a list of the logging participant entries.
+Get a list of the participant entries.

 ## Parameters